davesims/policy-number-challenge/README.md

 - **Error Handling**: Graceful handling of file not found, parsing errors, and system exceptions
 - **Logging**: Thread-local logging with detailed debugging information stored in `log/` directory
 - **Output Management**: Automatic directory creation and file naming based on input files
-- **Separation of Concerns**: Each CLI operation is handled by a dedicated interactor

 ### Core Components